-Their souls, otherwise doomed to eternity in Slaanesh’s belly, are entombed, in death, within glimmering Spirit Stones, which are jealously guarded beyond all other Aeldari treasures, or become one with the complex Infinity Circuits, the giant soul hard drives at the centre of each Craftworld.
+Their souls, otherwise doomed to eternity in Slaanesh’s belly, are either entombed, in death, within glimmering Spirit Stones (which are jealously guarded beyond all other Aeldari treasures) or become one with the complex Infinity Circuits – the giant soul hard drives at the centre of each Craftworld.

 Craftworlds armies tend to be made up of a mixture of Guardians – a citizen militia, normally called to battle only in dire need – and Aspect Warriors: Aeldari who have dedicated themselves to a specific path of spiritual and martial training, using this psychic focus to steel themselves against the chaotic temptations which doomed the ancient Aeldari.
 These warriors include, among others, the skull-faced, missile-launching Dark Reapers and the noble, plume-helmed riflemen of the Dire Avenger shrine.

 Such highly specialised infantry units are borne into the fray by hovering grav-tanks, supported by lightning-fast jetbike assaults and covering fire from high-tech energy weapons.
 In especially dire straits, Craftworlds armies may be joined by wraith constructs: mighty biomechanical war machines piloted by the immortal soul of an Aeldari contained in a Spirit Stone.